The two key reasons why should charities be speaking to Muslim audiences and the three ways they should do so

 So, who is doing it well?

 There are several non-Muslim organisations approaching Islamic Charitable giving really well.
-Below are a couple of examples that stood out to us:
+One example that stood out to us was from ActionAid UK:

-The first is ActionAid.
-This year they ran a small value exchange campaign on their website offering a Digital Ramadan Recipe Book and the opportunity to donate Sadaqah Jariyah to ActionAid during the month of Ramadan.
+In 2023 they ran small value exchange campaign on their website offering a Digital Ramadan Recipe Book and the opportunity to donate Sadaqah Jariyah to ActionAid during the month of Ramadan.

 There are several things that make this campaign a great example: